Call (210) 223-8624 for tickets!

 Assistant Principal/Second Oboe

-Recently appointed the Assistant Principal/Second Oboist of the San Antonio Symphony, Zachary has performed with the Saint Paul Chamber Orchestra, the Kansas City, Princeton, and Bay Atlantic Symphonies, and Boston’s Discovery Ensemble.
+Appointed as the Assistant Principal/Second Oboist of the San Antonio Symphony in 2017, Zachary has performed with the Saint Paul Chamber Orchestra, the Los Angeles Philharmonic, the Kansas City, Princeton, and Bay Atlantic Symphonies, and Boston’s Discovery Ensemble.
 Additionally, he was a fellow at the Tanglewood Music Center and a core member of the new orchestral training program, The Orchestra Now (TŌN) at Bard College.

 As a recitalist and emcee, he has presented across North America in venues like Washington D.C.’s Kennedy Center Millennium Stage, the Isabella Stewart Gardner Museum and Jordan Hall in Boston, and the Salle Bourgie of the Musée des beaux-arts de Montréal.
 A dedicated performer of contemporary music, Zachary has premiered and performed new works with Boston Musica Viva, Boston’s New Music Initiative, Philadelphia’s Network for New Music, among others.